Reviewed by Melinda (Santa) Gladden, LCSW

 Find a Support group In Your Area

-To find a support group near you, you may ask a trauma-informed mental health provider or who specializes in trauma or post-traumatic stress disorder for recommendations.
+To find a support group near you, you may ask a trauma-informed mental health provider who specializes in trauma or post-traumatic stress disorder for recommendations.
 Another way to find a support group in your area is to search for "trauma support groups near me" or "PTSD support groups near me" using your search engine of choice.
 In some cases, you will find support groups for PTSD or trauma surrounding specific sources of trauma.
 For example, if you have survived a car accident, you may be able to find a group of car accident survivors.
 The same is true for other traumas, like domestic violence and natural disasters.

-No matter what route you take, make sure to remember that it is possible to heal from the post-traumatic stress disorder.
-If you are searching for a counselor or therapist in your area, there are a number of ways that you can go about finding one.
+No matter what route you take, make sure to remember that it is possible to heal from post-traumatic stress disorder.
+If you are searching for a counselor or therapist in your area, there are several ways that you can go about finding one.
 You may decide to go to your doctor and ask for a referral to a therapist or counselor.
 Another option is to search the web for "trauma therapist near me" or "PTSD counselors near me" using your search engine of choice.
 If you are interested in remote therapy or services, consider using an online therapy company like Better Help.

 Take the Mind Diagnostics PTSD Test